highfield-country-park/highfield-country-park.github.io/map.md

 ## Walking / Cycling

-Highfield Country Park connects right onto the <a href="https://fallowfieldloop.org/">Fallowfield Loop</a> and is part of the national cycle network routes 6 and 60.
+Highfield Country Park connects right onto the [Fallowfield Loop](https://fallowfieldloop.org/) and is part of the national cycle network routes 6 and 60.
 You can cycle or walk from Chorlton, Whalley Range, Fallowfield, and Gorton.

 ## Train

-Levenshulme Train Station is about 10 minutes walk from Highfield Country Park, with regular train services from Manchester Picadilly and Stockport, and direct connections to Crewe, Wilmslow and Blackpool.
+Levenshulme Train Station is about 10 minutes walk from Highfield Country Park, with regular train services from Manchester Piccadilly and Stockport, and direct connections to Crewe, Wilmslow and Blackpool.

 ## Bus

 The bus services to Levenshulme from Manchester and Stockport go up to 20 times an hour, and is one of the busiest bus routes in Europe.
-Other bus connections include the 197 and 168.
+Other bus connections include the 191, 197 and 168.

 ## Car